mailsac/mailsac-examples/about/terms_of_service.rst

 - when encrypted in transit, email may use broken or insufficient encryption algorithms
 - stored emails may not be encrypted at rest
 - third parties (including but not limited to routers, ISPs, intermediary providers, email providers including Mailsac) may decrypt and store email, even though it was not the message's final destination
+- Mailsac strives for encrypted traffic (HTTPS with TLS, SMTP with TLS), however internal traffic or even public API / UI traffic may be transmitted unencrypted

 4d.
 Outbound Mail